 Company Description, Vision & Values

 Every brand guide should contain a company description that resembles a short elevator pitch.
 It should cover who your target audience is, what your value proposition is and what your differentiators are.
 You can add your HQ location, what geographies you serve and how long you have been in business if this matters to your prospects.
 Give them a description that makes them want to call you!
 Don't be afraid to let your personality come out in your company description.
 People like doing business with other people, not with a generic business.
 So personality matters in these types of things.
 This can later be used for many prospect-facing uses like your website, social media pages, boilerplates, emails, proposals, sales material and more.
 And no matter who is responsible for adding the company description to these channels, it will all be consistent because you had it in your brand guide!

-Your vision and the reason why you get up every day as a lawyer should also be on your brand guide.
+Your vision and the reason why you get up every day as a leadership or business coach should also be on your brand guide.
 You want the world to know why because part of that is your differentiator.
 Your passion for what you do should come out in your vision and values.
 If you haven't done this exercise with your team yet, please do so and write them all down.
 These items should be in your brand guide.
 Here is an example of Clairant's Values:

 It is imperative that your brand guide contains an in depth description of your target audience.
 This goes beyond your basic age and gender that most of us are used to when we think about our target audience.
 Go deeper.
 Ask yourself about their behavior, what they do every day, where they hang out, are they married?
 Are they parents?
 All of these simple questions give you answers that dig deeper into who they are.
 When you get these answers ask yourself why?
 If they golf, for example?
 Why?
 Because they want to network with their peers and get more business.